Skiptrace (film): Production

-The film was first announced in May 2013 as Sino-American co-production to be directed by Sam Fell and starring Jackie Chan and Fan Bingbing with Chan playing a Hong Kong detective who allies with a gambling conman to find a criminal mastermind.
+The film was first announced in May 2013 as Sino-American co-production to be directed by Sam Fell and starring Jackie Chan and Fan Bingbing with Chan playing Hong Kong detective Bennie Chan who allies with gambling conman Connor Watts to find criminal mastermind Matador.
 Exclusive Media is the agent for the international sales rights.
-On 22 October 2013, it was announced that actor Seann William Scott has been added to the cast as the previously uncast gambler.
-On September 3, 2014, Johnny Knoxville replaced Scott for the co-starring role.
+On 22 October 2013, it was announced that actor Seann William Scott has been added to the cast as Connor.
+On September 3, 2014, Johnny Knoxville replaced Scott as Connor.

 Production was due to begin on January 13, 2014, with filming set in Hong Kong and China.
 Filming then began on September 3, 2014, in China, and was due to end on December 15, 2014.
 On December 17, 2014, cinematographer Chan Kwok-hung drowned while on a shoot for the film.